 During our workshop, Scott will provide his expert guidance in capturing both posed cowboy and cowgirl portraits as well as portraits of everyday life.
 You will learn the best techniques for photographing moving cattle and horses.
 We will photograph cowboys on horseback with their herding dogs drive livestock to different locations.

-Our ranch workshop wouldn’t be complete without a horseback trail ride to seek out fall color in the surrounding mountains.
 This workshop combines elements of landscape, portrait and up-close photography that will give you a beautiful and unforgettable portfolio of Arizona ranch life.

 - Photographic instruction